I stood outside Fort Roberdeau, because I didn’t have enough money to get in.

 And that has nothing to do with anything.

 Anyway, so I got to look at the fort from the parking lot.
-And if I hadn’t been so thirsty and demanding The Hubs drive tofort1 something resembling a metropolitan area to buy me a beverage (who knew Altoona was that big?
+And if I hadn’t been so thirsty and demanding The Hubs drive to something resembling a metropolitan area to buy me a beverage (who knew Altoona was that big?
 I didn’t know), I’d have taken a picture of the fort from the parking lot.
 But I didn’t.
 Luckily, The Hubs went the fort back in August when I was on the cruise.
 He generously offered a few pictures from his trip to go with my blog post since, you know.
 I saw the outside of a wall.

 And yes, those adorable little travelers you see strolling up to the fort are The Rowdy Boys.
 Apparently, they only lasted ten minutes before they got bored.